T-Mobile will sell the OnePlus 6T, marking OnePlus's first big carrier deal

 "Getting carrier shelf space is a prerequisite to volume sales in the US," said Avi Greengart, an analyst at Global Data.

+Other companies have tried and failed to go directly after consumers.
+OnePlus's growing success here as a Chinese company contrasts with some of its peers, including Huawei and ZTE, which have seen their efforts hobbled by government pressure.
+ZTE is just now clawing back from its near death sentence after settling with the Commerce Department in a deal pushed by President Trump.

-T-Mobile could give OnePlus a shot in the arm.
+T-Mobile could give OnePlus a shot in the arm by expanding its retail presence to physical locations (OnePlus was previously only sold here online).
 The company's CEO, Pete Lau, said in an interview with CNET in January that he would begin talking with the US carrier this year.

 "If the right opportunity and right timing come along, we'll be very happy to experiment," Lau said through co-founder Carl Pei, who served as interpreter.

-A presence in a US carrier store doesn't guarantee success, notes Lopez Research analyst Maribel Lopez.
+Also, presence in a US carrier store doesn't guarantee success, notes Lopez Research analyst Maribel Lopez.
 Just look at the Essential phone at Sprint.
+Sales rep often push the most popular phones for the quickest sales, which tend to be Apple and Samsung devices.

 But OnePlus' younger, more technically savvy crowd, however, lines up well with T-Mobile's core demographic.